RSkoi/ProjectorWireframeHotkeys/README.md

 Studio plugin for KK/KKS studio that adds a 'toggle wireframes' hotkey for xukmi projector items.

-This plugin will not add wireframes materials for you.
+This plugin will not add wireframe materials for you.
 Copy the main material with Material Editor and set its shader to SuperSystems/Wireframe-Transparent.

 Notice that changes will not be saved to the scene, unless explicitly set in Material Editor.